leoreeves/script-collection/README.md

-# Python Playground
+# Code Playground

-A collection of Python scripts I've made.
+A collection of scripts I've made in a variety of languages.